New version 1.2.0 released with Unicode support and lots of bug fixes!

 How it works

-To keep short and less technical, this utility is just a shell that uses the following utilities from Microsoft:
+To keep the explanation short and less technical, this utility is just a shell that uses the following utilities from Microsoft:

 All the commands that are going to be executed are showed to you beforehand.